JupiterEthan/Digit-Recognizer-with-Keras/README.md

 When you run `DigitRecognizerDNN.py` with `python` command in the terminal, you will obtain the results in the `results` folder.

 In my experiment, I got a public score of `0.96000`.
-Since this project just simply feed the DNN with the vector representation of the images, the 2-dimensional structure information of the images have been obviously missing.
+Since this project just simply feeds the DNN with the vector representation of the images, the 2-dimensional structure information of the images have been obviously missing.
 So if CNN is used, the score should be even higher.
 The CNN solution will be given soon.